 Curriculum: Charter Schools Vs Public Schools

 Charter schools are flexible, but they don’t offer a lot of electives.
 Because they are electives in and of themselves, this is.
-They primarily provide tailored programmes that cater to the needs of kids.
+They primarily provide tailored programs that cater to the needs of kids.

 On the other hand, public schools are unable to maintain a flexible curriculum.
 The local school district carries out the curriculum that the state education board approves for public schools.